 STUDENT(S) NAME: ID:

 SCHOOL:

-Activity: Give a brief outline of what you u are planning to do.
+Activity: Give a brief outline of what you

+Are there possible risks?
+Consider the following:

 on the approved list for schools.
-Check eyewash facilities, availability of runnin Thermal risks: Are you heating things?
-Biological risks: Are you working with n Sharps risks: Are you cutting things, and Electrical risks: Are you using mains (24 you use a battery instead?
-Only batte Radiation risks: Does your entry use po Other hazards. s?
-If so, check with your teacher that any chemicals to be used are the safety requirements for their use, such as eye protection and a water, use of gloves, a well-ventilated area or fume cupboard.
-Could you be burnt? nicro-organisms such as mould and bacteria? d is there a risk of injury from sharp objects?
+Check eyewash facilities, availability of runnin Thermal risks: Are you heating things? ( Biological risks: Are you working with m Sharps risks: Are you cutting things, and Electrical risks: Are you using mains (24 you use a battery instead?
+Only batter Radiation risks: Does your entry use pot Other hazards. nicro-organisms such as mould and bacteria? d is there a risk of injury from sharp objects?
 O volt) electricity?
 How will you make sure that this is safe?
 Could ries can be used for Models & Inventions entries tentially harmful radiation such as UV or lasers? subjects in an investigation you must get them to sign a note

 Risks How I will control / manage the risk

 (Attach another sheet if needed.)

-Risk Assessment indicat es that this activity can be safely carried out
+Risk Assessment indicate es that this activity can be safely carried out

 ent name(s)):

-☐ By ticking this box, I/we state that my y/our project adheres to the listed criteria for this Category.
+$\square$ By ticking this box, I/we state that my y/our project adheres to the listed criteria for this Category.

-TEACHER'S NAME:
+TEACHED'S NAME: